Amlakyalew007/safe-control-of-Quadrotor-UAVs/README.md

 ---

-**NOTE:** the design process is shown below which is part of a masters degree project done under the guidance of professor Wu Dawei, Hohai University Dept. of Artificial intelligent and Automation
+**NOTE:** the design process is shown below which is part of my masters degree project done under the guidance of professor Wu Dawei, Hohai University Dept. of Artificial intelligent and Automation

 ![Alt Text](https://github.com/Amlakyalew007/safe-control-of-Quadrotor-UAVs/blob/main/images/page1.jpg)